 Pulmonary arterial hypertension (PAH) is a rare but very complex and serious lung disease, which is progressive and potentially fatal.
 When an individual has PAH, the arteries of their lungs become narrowed and scarred.
-Those affected by PAH suffer from continuous high blood pressure in the lungs, which results in an enlargement of the heart and almost complete closing of the arteries, which ultimately leads to heart failure and death.
+Those affected by PAH suffer from continuous high blood pressure in the lungs, which results in an enlargement of the heart and almost complete closing of the arteries, ultimately leading to heart failure and death.

-If left untreated, those diagnosed with PAH live an average of only two to three years.
+If left untreated, those diagnosed with PAH only live an average of two to three years.

 PAH is a common complication of systemic scleroderma (SSc), a chronic hardening and thickening of the skin and internal organs, and can be very severe in patients affected by this progressive connective tissue disease.
 This type of PAH is known as systemic scleroderma-associated PAH (SSc-PAH).